79+ Brand New E-Commerce Statistics for 2025

 Social Media E-commerce Statistics

-The intersection of social media and eCommerce is called social commerce.
+The intersection of social media and e-commerce is called social commerce.
 Here’s a look at the impact social commerce has today.

 A third of global online shoppers use social media as their primary shopping inspiration (Wunderman Thompson)